 The Projects' natural resource management strategies for specific areas are listed in Chapter 5, Resource Plan, and further detailed in the Project Operational Management Plan (OMP).
-The development of plans or other vegetative management activities will be fully coordinated with the USFWS and pertinent state agencies for input and review of compatibility of proposed actions on the wildlife enhancement uses of the area.
+Consistent with a 2003 CA between the Corps and USFWS, the development of plans or other vegetative management activities will be fully coordinated with the USFWS and pertinent state agencies for input and review of compatibility of proposed actions on the wildlife enhancement uses of the area (USFWS, 2003).
 The USFWS have identified habitat goals and objectives in the Refuge Comprehensive Conservation Plans and Habitat Management Plans that provide guidance to the Project in this partnership effort.